tananaev/fmelib/README.md

 # Fragments Made Easy

 Android library that makes [Fragments](http://developer.android.com/guide/components/fragments.html) easy to work with.

-- Really simple asynchronous calls management
+- Easy asynchronous callbacks management
-- Stop worrying about saving fragment state
+- Easy configuration change handling

+Main goal of the library is to allow developers focus more about business logic they are implementing and think less about properly handling fragment lifecycle.

 Current version of the library only provides classes based on Android Support Library Fragment, so you have to include Support Library dependency if you want to use `EasyFragment`.